2024 New Caledonia unrest: Trials

-Analysis
+Analysis and aftermath

 According to Australian peace and conflict studies professor Nicole George and University of Pau and the Adour Region sociologist Évelyne Barthou, Kanaky youth played a major role in leading the protests and violence.
 George said that the protests were rooted in "the highly visible wealth disparities" in the territory which "fuel resentment and the profound racial inequalities that deprive Kanak youths of opportunity and contribute to their alienation."
 Similarly Barthou said that many Kanaky young people resented having to compete for limited opportunities with migrants from mainland France.
 Anthropologist Nathanaëlle Soler identifies the proximity of some of the Loyalist leaders, like Sonia Backès, as well as white militias, with far-right parties, and cites the unwillingness of the French government to recognize colonial history and the "pervasiveness of racism in Nouvelle-Caledonian society" as among the causes of the unrest.
 Former president Philippe Gomès identifies the economic downturn due to the collapse of the nickel industry, as "one of the main causes" of the strife.

+Human rights violations and CNCDH report

+A report released in February 2026 by the Commission nationale consultative des droits de l'homme (CNCDH) found that during the riots there had been "a worrying weakening of fundamental human rights, affecting the Kanak population in particular", with racial discrimination against Kanaks widespread and a number of instances reported of extrajudicial and collective punishment.

+Particular violations and allegations raised in the CNCDH report included: